 “I'm an American country boy who loves his country, his family and his God, and all of those things collectively dictate who I am.”

-But Craig today is much different than the guy who released country-radio classics like the four-week Number One "That's What I Love About Sunday," the smash party anthem "Redneck Yacht Club," and their fellow fan favorites "International Harvester" and "Little Bit of Life."
-He still has an unquenchable spirit and joy for life, but he and his family have also known great loss: the death of their son Jerry in 2016.
-Instead of snuffing out Craig's artistry, however, the unimaginable tragedy led to him writing his most stunning song to date, "The Father, My Son and the Holy Ghost," released in 2019.
+Call it a renaissance if you want, but Craig today continues to evolve from the guy who released country-radio classics like the four-week chart-topper, "That's What I Love About Sunday” Billboard’s Number One country single of 2005.
+He still has an unquenchable spirit and joy for life, but he and his family have also known great loss with the passing of their son Jerry in 2016.
+Instead of snuffing out Craig's artistry, however, that unimaginable tragedy led to him writing his most personal and emotional song to date, "The Father, My Son and the Holy Ghost," released in 2019.

-"This album is based on everything that's happened in my life and my career," Craig says.
+"This album is based on everything that's happened in my life and my career," he says.
 "I feel like I have some of the most quality songs I've ever recorded, and there is a new energy here.
 After all I've been through, I'm at one of the most inspired places I've ever been."